Epidermolysis Bullosa (EB)

 Multi-Disciplinary Review

 EB patients will be reviewed on Pelican Ambulatory Ward for admission as a day case.
-Admission will be at 11am and several appointments may be scheduled throughout the day.
+Admission will be on Thursdays at 11am and several appointments may be scheduled throughout the day.

-EB patients with gastroenterology issues are reviewed weekly with the Gastroenterology Consultants who offer their expert advice and management of gastro symptoms.
+EB patients with gastroenterology issues are discussed weekly with the Gastroenterology Consultants who offer their expert advice and management of gastro symptoms.

-EB patients requiring feeding devices are discussed and offered appointments in allocated EB MDT Surgical clinic.
+EB patients requiring feeding devices are discussed and offered appointments in allocated EB MDT Surgical clinic with Mr J Curry.

 Meet the Epidermolysis Bullosa team